RentonMcIntyre/PINGeneratorV2/README.md

 # PINGeneratorV2
-A modified version of the PIN Generation App originally created for Intellicore's Recruitment assessment.
+A modified version of the PIN Generation App originally created for Intellicore's Recruitment Assessment.

 This version is a Full Stack application containing:
-  * An Angular frontend (the same from the original version, with the logic stripped out)
+  * An Angular Front-end (the same from the original version, with the logic stripped out)
   * A C# based API and Service Layer, using Dapper as an ORM for Data Handling
   * A Microsoft SQL Server Database (including some Stored Procedures as I still believe handling great quantities of data is best suited to the DBMS itself)